-- a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2) which may include multiple rooms. - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m). - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.

-5.8.1.2.12.5 Light debris (e.g., non-disaster environment) operational assessments are designed to evaluate the canine team's ability to locate human remains within urban and rural environments.
-Potential light debris operational assessment area(s) shall be consistent with the operational requirements of the canine team (trash piles, pallet piles, small collapsed or burned structure, etc.).
-The light debris operational assessment consists of the following components and parameters.

-a) The assessment shall include a minimum of one (1) search area(s).
+- a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2) which may include multiple rooms. - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly forplacement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based on the individual search area's constraints. - 735 e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of ≈ 33 ft (10 m) or shall be placed in such a manner to mitigate the possibility of target odors being encountered at the same time. - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area. - 741 5.8.1.2.12.5 Light debris (e.g., non-disaster environment) operational assessments are designed to - evaluate the canine team's ability to locate human remains within urban and rural environments. - 743 Potential light debris operational assessment area(s) shall be consistent with the operational - requirements of the canine team (trash piles, pallet piles, small collapsed or burned structure, etc.). - 745 The light debris operational assessment consists of the following components and parameters. - a) The assessment shall include a minimum of one (1) search area(s). - b) The search area shall be a minimum ≈ 1000 ft2 (93 m2) and no larger than 1,500 ft2 (140 m2). - 748 c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for749 placement in the area (s). - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints.

-- b) The search area shall be a minimum ≈ 1000 ft2 (93 m2) and no larger than 1,500 ft2 (140 m2). - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area (s). - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (6 m). - f) Training aid(s) shall be concealed by a minimum of 6 in.
+- 752 e) If the individual search area contains two (2) training aids then each training aid shall be 753 separated by a minimum of \approx 33 ft (6 m). - f) Training aid(s) shall be concealed by a minimum of 6 in.
 (15.25 cm) and a maximum of 12 in.
-(30.5 cm) below the surface of the debris. - g) The training aid s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.
+(30.5 cm) below the surface of the debris. - 756 g) The training aid s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.